microsoftgraph/msgraph-sdk-powershell/src/Users/beta/docs/Get-MgBetaUserCreatedObject.md

 # Get-MgBetaUserCreatedObject

 ## SYNOPSIS
-Directory objects that were created by the user.
+Directory objects that the user created.
 Read-only.
 Nullable.